thumbliner/thumbliner/small-talk.md

 I probably don’t.<br>

 You should.
-I’ll add it to my reading list.<br>
+I’ll add it to my reading list.
+Thanks.<br>

 ---